Magic-Mod/scratch-vm/README.md

 ## Setup

-See [getting started](https://docs.turbowarp.org/development/getting-started) to setup the complete NitroBolt environment.
+See [getting started](https://docs.turbowarp.org/development/getting-started) to setup the complete MagicMod environment.

 If you just want to play with the VM then it's the same process as upstream `scratch-vm`.